xxmu53xx/Restaurant_Management_System-Django/README.md

 </p>

 <p align="center">
-  _"DilaoRant is a Restaurant Management System designed to optimize daily restaurant operations by providing a comprehensive platform that supports user authentication, order management, inventory tracking, employee scheduling, and data security to enhance efficiency and customer satisfaction._
+  __DilaoRant is a Restaurant Management System designed to optimize daily restaurant operations by providing a comprehensive platform that supports user authentication, order management, inventory tracking, employee scheduling, and data security to enhance efficiency and customer satisfaction.__
 </p>

 ---